Can You Freeze Onions? The Complete Guide to Freezing Onions

-Sometimes putting dinner on the table comes down to how difficult it is or how long it will take to make the meal.
+Sometimes, putting dinner on the table comes down to how difficult it is or how long it will take to make the meal.
 I love to have a few shortcuts on hand to make preparing dinner quicker and easier.
-For me, freezing onions is one shortcut that I love.
+One shortcut that I love is freezing onions.
 I will buy seven or eight pounds of white onions when they are on sale.
 Then, I get out my food processor, dice the onions, and bag and freeze them in small portions.

 Of course, you can buy frozen onions at the grocery store.
 However, when you prepare your own onions at home, you can cut them into sizes you like best.
 I prefer to cut mine into smaller pieces than those you buy in the store.